alexandre-abreu-da-silva/LungCTseg/README.md

 # Navigate to the project directory
 cd LungCTseg

 Here are examples of how to use this project:
 # Process All Gradient Images
 python code/process_all_gradient_images.py

 # Compute ROI Gradient Matrix
 python code/ROI_gradient_matrix.py

 # Repair Contours Using Convex Hull
 python code/repair_contours_convex_hull.py
-## Features
+Features
-# Process gradient images
+Process gradient images
-# Compute the region of interest (ROI) gradient matrix
+Compute the region of interest (ROI) gradient matrix Repair contours using convex hulls
-# Repair contours using convex hulls
+Contributing
-##Contributing
+To contribute to this project, follow these steps:

-# Fork this repository
+Fork this repository.

-# Create your feature branch
+Create your feature branch:
 git checkout -b feature/your-feature

-# Commit your changes
+Commit your changes:
 git commit -am 'Add some feature'

-# Push to the branch
+Push to the branch:
 git push origin feature/your-feature

-# Create a new Pull Request
+Create a new Pull Request.